 This screen allows for testing of the beta detector and beta source.
 The length of one count test is determined by the Beta Count setting.
+See Section 3.5.2 for Beta Count settings.

 Each count test will show the number of beta particles being counted as they accumulate.
 The final count total will stay on the display after the counting is finished.